--Architect's Act of 1972, Role of Council of Architecture and The Indian Institute of Architects in the functioning of the profession, Code of professional conduct, Architectural competitions -procedure and guidelines for the conduct of competitions.
+-Architect's Act of 1972, Role of Council of Architecture and The Indian Institute of Architects in the functioning of the profession, Architectural competitions -procedure and guidelines for the conduct of competitions, Architects professional liability.

 -Tender document and its content, Types of tenders- advantages and disadvantages of each type of tender, tender notice, various issues arising out of tendering process, scrutiny of tender, award of tender.
-Architect's role in the tendering process, earnest money completion of contract.
+Architect's role in the tendering process, earnest money

+-Contract - general principles, types of contracts, conditions of a contract, breach of contract, duties of an architect under the contract, role of an architect in ensuring the completion of contract.
 Supervision and Contract management, issues arising in contract.

--Contract - general principles, types of contracts, conditions of a contract, breach of contract, duties of an architect under the contract, role of an architect in ensuring the